 It is very important that you notify THA about any changes to your household composition and contact information while you wait for assistance.
 If we are unable to reach you, your name will be removed from the list.

-If I get on the waitlist and then get to the top of it, am I guaranteed to get housing assistance?
+When I get to the top of the waitlist, am I guaranteed to get housing assistance?

 No. When you get to the top of the list, we check to make sure you are eligible under our program rules.